borkdude/blog/posts/markdown-clj-babashka-compatible.md

 small corner of markdown-clj to parse front-matters.
 I stripped those out when I [migrated from Octopress to babashka](migrating-octopress-to-babashka.html), but I realize now I could have left those in.
-Since the rest of markdown-clj is pure Clojure, theres a reasonable chance it will work with babashka.
+Since the rest of markdown-clj is pure Clojure, there's a reasonable chance it will work with babashka.
 Let's try and see.

 I cloned the repo locally and tried this: